Ensuring decent work in global value chains

 Get practical guidance on what you can do to close living wage gaps and where you need to collaborate with others.

-Living Wage Benchmark Finder
+Living Wage Estimates Finder

 Decent Work initiatives in action